 Understanding and treating diseases of the stomach are of great clinical significance.
 Most issues of the stomach, when detected early enough, can be treated to avert the greater destruction of the organ or the patient as a whole.
 The stomach is a primary digestive organ and an important step in the delivery route of food to the duodenum.
 As such, issues related to this organ may affect the nutritional wellbeing of a patient by not permitting him or her to receive these essential nutrients by means of this digestive path.

-Several issues can occur in relation to stomach.
+Several issues can occur in relation to the stomach.
 These issues are of clinical significance.
 Gastroesophageal reflux disease (GERD) is an issue where stomach acid continuously enters the esophagus from the stomach.
+GERD patients are commonly present with heartburn, regurgitation, dysphagia, chronic cough, and hoarseness.
+It is important to treat GERD because it is a major risk factor for esophageal adenocarcinoma.
 Dyspepsia is an issue where the stomach frequently feels unsettled and the individual experiences indigestion.
 Gastric ulcers result when stomach acid erodes the inner lining of the stomach.
 Tumors, bleeding and even stomach cancer can all also occur in the stomach.
-To remedy many of these issues, where surgery is not needed, various medications are used to target causes of these issues.
+To remedy many of these issues, where surgery is not needed, various medications are used to target the causes of these issues.
 Some of these medications include histamines, proton pump inhibitors, and antacids for stomach acid reductions.
 Motility agents may also be administered to aid stomach muscular contractions and antibiotics may also be used to fight infections of the stomach such as those caused by Helicobacter pylori.